carpedavid/mortalcoilrpg/content.en/docs/the-dark-arts.md

 - 8 thralls — 1 century
 - 10 thralls — 1 millennium

+### Expel

+You choose one living creature that is currently `possessed` and sacrifice one thrall.
+The possessing entity is forced to release control of the creature.

+### Hex

+Pick one living creature within your line of sight and sacrifice one thrall.
+Everything is now harder for that creature than it was before.
+For example, all attacks made by the target are `impaired`.
+This curse lasts until it is removed by casting this spell a second time.

 ### Infect

 You imbue an object or location with a connection to the Negaverse that causes all living creatures that come into contact with it to make a `STR save` or become afflicted with a disease.
 You determine the specifics of the disease: its symptoms, incubation period, and lethality.
 The disease can be medically treated, but the affected object or location remains infectious until destroyed or until another necromancer uses this spell to remove its effects.

 The number of thralls you sacrifice determines how large an area or object you can affect.

-- 1 thrall — a bed, blanket, or well
+- 1 thrall – a bed, blanket, or well
-- 2 thralls — a room, car, or shuttle
+- 2 thralls – a room, car, or shuttle
-- 4 thralls — a house, airplane, or small spacecraft
+- 4 thralls – a house, airplane, or small spacecraft
-- 8 thralls — a neighborhood, arena, or large spacecraft
+- 8 thralls – a neighborhood, arena, or large spacecraft
-- 10 thralls — a city or space station
+- 10 thralls – a city or space station

 ### Perceive

-You can see, hear, smell, taste, and touch through a thrall's senses.
+You can see, hear, smell, taste, and touch through a thrall’s senses.
 This spell works across any distance *and* across dimensions.
 When you cast this spell, you enter a trance that renders you incapacitated until you end it, at which point the targeted thrall is destroyed.

+### Protect

+You ward an area from interference by outside forces.
+When a necromancer who is opposed to you attempts to enter the area you designate, they must make a CTRL save or immediately take 2d6 STR damage and be unable to enter.

+The protecting effects lasts one day for each thrall you sacrifice, and the number of thralls you sacrifice determines how large an area you can protect.

+- 1 thrall – a circle the diameter of your outstretched arms
+- 2 thralls – a room, car, or shuttle
+- 4 thralls – a house, airplane, or small spacecraft
+- 8 thralls – a neighborhood, arena, or large spacecraft
+- 10 thralls – a city or space station

 ### Revive